-You'll need to provide evidence that the hepatitis stage 1 or stage 2 and/or HIV, or treatment for it, contributed to death of your spouse or civil partner.
+You'll need to provide evidence that the hepatitis stage 1 or stage 2 and/or HIV, or treatment for it, contributed to death of your spouse or partner.

 This should be from the hepatitis C or HIV specialist who treated them.
 This may not be possible if the death was some time ago.

 We'll then contact the nominated doctor.
-We ask them to explain why they believe that hepatitis C or HIV contributed to the spouse or civil partner’s death.
+We ask them to explain why they believe that hepatitis C or HIV contributed to the spouse or partner’s death.
 We may consult another hepatitis C or HIV specialist and clinical records to verify.

-If your spouse or civil partner lived outside England when they died, we may contact their clinical specialist in that country about the cause of death.
+If your spouse or partner lived outside England when they died, we may contact their clinical specialist in that country about the cause of death.

 What happens next